Arkansas vs. LSU NCAA Football Odds, Plays and Insights | November 13, 2021

 - Arkansas and its opponents have gone over the current 59-point total in four of 10 games (40%) this season.

+- LSU and its opponents have combined to score more than 59 points in four of nine games this season.

-- Saturday's over/under is 2.3 points lower than the two team's combined 61.3 points per game average.
+- Saturday's total is 2.3 points lower than the two team's combined 61.3 points per game average.

-- These two squads combine to allow 51.8 points per game, 7.2 fewer than this contest's over/under.
+- The 51.8 combined points per game that these two squads have allowed this season are 7.2 fewer than the 59 over/under in this contest.

-- Razorbacks games have an average total of 53.9 points this season, 5.1 fewer than Saturday's over/under.
+- The average total in Razorbacks games this season is 53.9, 5.1 points fewer than Saturday's over/under of 59 .

-- The 59-point total for this game is 3.5 points below the 62.5 points per game average total in Tigers games this season.
+- The 59-point over/under for this game is 3.5 points below the 62.5 points per game average total in Tigers games this season.

 Arkansas Stats and Trends

+- In Arkansas' nine games this season, it has six wins against the spread.

-- The Razorbacks have been favored by 2 points or more five times this season and have covered the spread in two of them.
+- The Razorbacks have covered the spread twice this season when favored by 2.5 points or more (in five chances).

-- Arkansas' games this year have hit the over in 60% of its opportunities (six times in 10 games with a set point total).
+- Arkansas' games this year have gone over the total in six out of 10 opportunities (60%).

-- When Arkansas puts up more than 27.8 points, it is 4-2 against the spread and 5-1 overall.
+- When Arkansas records more than 27.8 points, it is 4-2 against the spread and 5-1 overall.

-- In games that Arkansas piles up over 397.3 yards, the team is 5-2 against the spread and 4-2 overall.
+- Arkansas is 5-2 against the spread and 4-2 overall when the team totals more than 397.3 yards.

 - This year, the Razorbacks have seven turnovers, five fewer than the Tigers have takeaways (12).